Bynder/gathercontent-wordpress-plugin/README.md

 1. Click on the menu item "GatherContent"
 2. Link your accounts.
 You will need to enter your GatherContent account URL (e.g. http://mywebsite.gathercontent.com) and your personal GatherContent API key.
 You can find your API key in your [Settings area within GatherContent](https://gathercontent.com/developers/authentication/).

-For more detailed installation instructions please visit our [HelpCentre](https://gathercontent.com/support/wordpress-integration-installation/).
+For more detailed installation instructions please visit our [Help Centre](http://help.gathercontent.com/importing-and-exporting-content#wordpress-integration).

 ## Support ##

-If you need help, Please [visit our support documentation](https://gathercontent.com/support/wordpress-integration).
+If you need help, Please [visit our support documentation](http://help.gathercontent.com/importing-and-exporting-content#wordpress-integration).

 Also note, in your WordPress dashboard, under the GatherContent menu item, you will see a Support page.
 On this page, you'll find a large textarea filled with technical information about your server, browser, plugin, etc. This information is very useful when debugging, and the GatherContent support team may ask you for it at some point.